otsaloma/pan-transit/providers/README.md

 >>> provider.find_stops("lasipalatsi", 24, 60)
 ```

-and qmlscene (`/usr/lib/qt5/bin/qmlscene qml/pan-maps.qml`) for testing.
+and qmlscene (`qmlscene qml/pan-maps.qml`) for testing.
+Once your
-Once your provider is ready for wider use, send a pull request
+provider is ready for wider use, send a pull request on
-on [GitHub][pull-request] to have it added to the repository and shipped
+[GitHub][pull-request] to have it added to the repository and shipped as
-as part of Pan Transit.
+part of Pan Transit.

 [pull-request]: https://github.com/otsaloma/pan-transit/pulls